-- A. Method of placement and traffic control for intersections and other incidental work will be discussed and agreed upon by the Inspector and paving foreman no less than 3 days prior to the start of work. - 1.
-List those work items and agreements as discussed (Attached on a separate sheet).
+- A. Method of placement and traffic control for intersections and other incidental work will be discussed and agreed upon by the project IIC and paving foreperson no less than 3 days prior to the start of work.
+1. List those work items and agreements as discussed (Attached on a separate sheet). - Safety Edge required (RC-25) for binder and wearing courses in accordance with Section 413.3 (h)1e.

-CS-409 (3-12)